Independent telephone company: United States

-The second fundamental Bell patent for telephones expired on 30 January 1894, which provided an opportunity for independent companies to provide telephone services, although some had been established before that date.
-The Strowger Automatic Telephone Exchange company had been formed on 30 October 1891.
-The first Strowger switch went into operation on 3 November 1892 in LaPorte, Indiana, with 75 subscribers and capacity for 99.
+The second fundamental Bell patent for telephones expired on January 30, 1894, which provided an opportunity for independent companies to provide telephone services, although some had been established before that date.
+The Strowger Automatic Telephone Exchange company had been formed on October 30, 1891.
+The first Strowger switch went into operation on November 3, 1892, in LaPorte, Indiana, with 75 subscribers and capacity for 99.
 Independent manufacturing companies were established, such as Stromberg-Carlson in 1894 and Kellogg Switchboard & Supply Company in 1897.

 By 1903 while the Bell system had 1,278,000 subscribers on 1,514 main exchanges, the independents, excluding non-profit rural cooperatives, claimed about 2 million subscribers on 6,150 exchanges.

-The size ranged from small mom and pop companies run by a husband and wife team, to large independent companies, such as GTE, Theodore Gary & Company, United Telecom, ConTel and Centel, which resembled the Bell system with vertical integration.
-GTE was the largest non-RBOC domestic telephone company, and included local operating companies, long line (toll) companies and manufacturing companies.
-A small mom and pop company might have had the husband doing the outside lines work and the wife operating a manual switchboard.
-Later these small companies would have a Class 5 telephone switch providing local automatic service.
+The size ranged from small mom and pop companies run by a husband and wife team, to large independent companies, such as General Telephone & Electronics (GTE), Associated Telephone, United Telecom, Continental Telephone and Central Telephone, which resembled the Bell system in being vertically integrated with local operating companies, long line (toll) companies and manufacturing companies.
+GTE was the largest non-Bell domestic telephone company.
+Mom-and-pop companies were largely manually operated until the wide adoption of the Class 5 telephone switch providing local automatic service.
 Much of this equipment was manufactured by the Automatic Electric Company, Stromberg-Carlson, and the Kellogg Switchboard & Supply Company.

 From 1949, the Rural Electrification Authority (REA), now the Rural Utilities Service, could provide assistance to telephone co-operatives to extend telephone service in rural areas.

 The voice of the smaller independents were the two magazines, Telephony and Telephone Engineer and Management (TE&M), both from Chicago.
 The United States Independent Telephone Association (USITA), their trade association, became the United States Telecom Association.

 Bryant Pond in Woodstock, Maine was known as having the last manual magneto (hand-crank) telephone exchange in America.
 The family-owned Bryant Pond Telephone Company was operated from a two-position magneto switchboard in the living room of owners Barbara and Elden Hathaway.
 In 1981, the company was purchased by the Oxford County Telephone & Telegraph Company, a nearby larger independent company, and automatic service was provided in 1983.